kubernetes/website/content/en/docs/tasks/debug/debug-cluster/_index.md

   - Mitigates: Kubelet software fault

  {{<note>}}
-Starting 1.24, since management of the CNI is no longer in scope for kubelet, the `--network-plugin` command line parameter has been removed from the binary and will throw the following error, if used:
+From Kubernetes 1.24,the kubelet always uses CNI mode for networking.
+The legacy `--network-plugin` command line parameter has been removed from the binary.
+If you try to specify `--network-plugin`, you see:

 `Error: failed to parse kubelet flag: unknown flag: --network-plugin`